 After the recent CCA changes for Freight Forwarded goods and mandatory electronic entries, several software vendors changed their software around handling these entries to come in line with the Customs TSW EDI specification.
 No change was required on Prodoc as we had been in line with the EDI specification as of April 2018.

 At this time, the Port of Tauranga stopped sending the entries to the correct wharves for loading.
 It was discussed they would release a new update to their system to determine wharves based on the ship location for container loading but this isn’t going ahead.

-Following this, they started requesting that the Location of Goods codes (CCA) codes start being sent to specify the wharf for loading containers however this did not follow the TSW EDI spec and we were hesitant to make this change as it would mean that TSW entries being submitted from Prodoc were not valid submissions as Location of Goods codes are to be used in these circumstances:
+Following this, they started requesting that the Location of Goods codes (CCA) codes start being sent to specify the wharf for loading containers at Mt Maunganui wharf.
+However this did not follow the TSW EDI spec and we were hesitant to make this change as it would mean that TSW entries being submitted from Prodoc were not valid submissions as Location of Goods codes are to be used in these circumstances: